SergioCastilloSorribes/skylab-bootcamp-201807/staff/sergio-castillo/compete/README.md

-# NutriLab v.1.0.0
+# Compete v.1.0.0

-NutriLab is an application to search ingredients and show their nutritional information.
+Compete is an application to manage and organize players, teams and tournaments in knockout mode.
+It will be developed for the presentation of the final project of the bootcamp in Skylab Coders.

 **DOCUMENTATION**